PatrickvanBeelen/groundwaterconductivity/README.md

 types.

 ## Installation
-You can install the development version of regexcite from GitHub with:
+You can install groundwaterconductivity from GitHub with:

 ```{r}
 # install.packages("devtools")